 VPCs in place to isolate our environment from any outside access

-Security groups — Act as a firewall for associated EC2 instances, controlling both inbound and outbound traffic
+Security groups — Act as a firewall for associated EC2 instances, controlling both inbound and outbound traffic at the instance level

 Network access control lists (ACLs) — Act as a firewall for associated subnets, controlling both inbound and outbound traffic at the subnet level

 Flow logs — Capture information about the IP traffic going to and from network interfaces in our VPC